 Clojure is a JVM programming language with some distinguishing features:

-Because Clojure has a very solid selection of libraries for web development, allows for rapid development, and cuts away a lot of the boilerplate you find in older enterprise languages, web programming is one of Clojure's strongest use cases.
 For these types of applications, deployment works pretty much the same as it does for Java; you can package up Clojure applications into an archive that include all dependencies, drop it into a server, and run it.
-I used a $5/mo VPS, installed the JDK and Clojure, set up the Datomic peer library backed by Postgres, and it was off to the races.
+I spun up a $5/mo VPS, installed the JDK and Clojure, set up the Datomic peer library backed by Postgres, and had a functional starting point without much trouble.

 Once deployed, Clojure applications can listen on a socket for connections.
 Developers can connect to the program from their editor and run commands to inspect or manipulate the program.
 In fact, it is common to develop applications while they are running, without the need for recompilation.
 For medium to large sized projects, this is significant.
 Java projects I worked on in the past could take fifteen minutes to compile, and larger projects took longer.